Manchester Engineering Campus Development (MECD)

 Multiple buildings providing excellent teaching and research facilities

 The development incorporates a number of existing and new buildings.
-The eight-storey 80,000sqm Engineering Building A, Engineering Building B, and the James Chadwick Building (on Upper Brook Street), refurbished Grade II listed Oddfellows Hall and the York Street Building.
+The eight-storey 80,000sqm Engineering Building A, Engineering Building B, and the James Chadwick Building (on Upper Brook Street), refurbished and extended Grade II listed Oddfellows Hall and the York Street Building.

 MECD is home to purpose-designed blended lecture theatres, teaching laboratories, student workshops and a range of spaces to support the ambitious outreach and social engagement initiatives.